European Association of Electrical Contractors (AIE )

 Institution of Engineering and Technology (IET)

-The IET also manages a range of professional registration qualifications: ICT Technician (ICTTech), Engineering Technician (EngTech), Incorporated Engineer (IEng) and Chartered Engineer (CEng) are awarded by the IET under licence from the Engineering Council.
+The IET manages a range of professional registration qualifications: ICT Technician (ICTTech), Engineering Technician (EngTech), Incorporated Engineer (IEng) and Chartered Engineer (CEng) are awarded by the IET under licence from the Engineering Council.

 Scottish Electrical Charitable Training Trust (SECTT)